 Stress is an inevitable part of human experience and even a useful human reaction in particular contexts or challenging situations.

-Modern day life and living in London can be demanding, pressured, constellated with self-expectations and the expectations of others.
+Modern day life and living in London is demanding and pressurising.
+All too often we have high expectations of ourselves, what we should and ought to be doing, whilst at the same time having to deal with the expectations of others.
 It is now more common to experience work-related pressures and stress especially when it is hard to have boundaries from the workplace due to constant access to emails and work communications.

-Stress at work impacts relationships fuelling more pressure.
+Stress at work impacts our personal relationships fuelling even more pressure.

 At Leone Centre, our approach to stress management means finding tools and developing a mindful and attentive attitude to ourselves and our physiological and emotional responses.

 Individual Counselling and Psychotherapy explores the connection between triggers, thinking, feelings and behaviour.
 Leone Centre counsellors will use CBT (Cognitive Behavioural Therapy), psychotherapy as well as the EFT, Matrix Re-imprinting approaches.
 They will help you to learn new skills to manage stress and anxiety as well as looking in-depth to the source.

 Stress Management, Counselling in London and Online